git-town/git-town/website/src/commands/prepend.md

 Pre-populate the body of the pull request to create with the given text.
 Requires `--propose`.

-### --detached / -d

-The `--detached` aka `-d` flag does not pull updates from the main or perennial branch.
-This allows you to build out your branch stack and decide when to pull in changes from other developers.

-### --dry-run

-Use the `--dry-run` flag to test-drive this command.
-It prints the Git commands that would be run but doesn't execute them.

 ### --propose

 When set, this command proposes the branch it creates.